Meydan52/terraform-azure-mysql/mysql/README.md

-# terraform-azure-project
+# Terraform-Azure-Project

-## instructions on how to create azure MySQL
+## Instructions on how to create azure MySQL

 ###  Create the resource group
 ###  Create MySQL server for database